github/docs/content/copilot/managing-copilot-business/managing-access-for-copilot-business-in-your-organization.md

 ## Configuring access to {% data variables.product.prodname_copilot %} in your organization

-{% ifversion ghec %}Once a {% data variables.product.prodname_ghe_cloud %} admin enables a {% data variables.product.prodname_copilot_business_short %} subscription in your organization, you can assign {% data variables.product.prodname_copilot %} seats to individuals and teams in your organization. {% else %}Once you have set up your {% data variables.product.prodname_copilot_business_short %} subscription, you can manage your organization members' access to {% data variables.product.prodname_copilot %}.{% endif %}
+{% ifversion ghec %}Once a {% data variables.product.prodname_ghe_cloud %} admin enables a {% data variables.product.prodname_copilot_business_short %} subscription in your organization, you can assign {% data variables.product.prodname_copilot %} seats to individuals and teams in your organization. {% else %}Once you have set up your {% data variables.product.prodname_copilot_business_short %} subscription, you can manage your organization members' access to {% data variables.product.prodname_copilot %}.{% endif %} Granting access to {% data variables.product.prodname_copilot %} requires a seat for each organization member you want to include.

 ### Enabling access to {% data variables.product.prodname_copilot %} for all current and future users in your organization